 My husband claims this is one of his favorite recipes, which is pretty bold.
 But I can totally see why!
-Not only are they gluten free, the air frying vs. deep drying makes them a little bit healthier.
+Not only are they gluten free, the air frying vs. deep frying makes them a little bit healthier.

 These little guys have got the perfect texture, plus the flavors go really, really well together.
-We've got green apples, we've got applesauce (which also acts as an egg substitute), we've got cinnamon, and we've got a classic glaze.
+We've got apples, we've got applesauce (which also acts as an egg substitute), we've got cinnamon, and we've got a classic glaze.

-So go ahead, whip up a batch of these fritters on a crisp Autumn day and enjoy (ideally with a large cup of coffee)!
+So go ahead, whip up a batch of these fritters on a crisp autumn day and enjoy (ideally with a large cup of coffee)!
 Good luck having just one though!

 - They come together in no time at all.
 You don't even need an electric mixer, we're mixing it all up by hand!

 - That glaze is everything.
 Truly.
 The sweetness from the glaze pairs perfectly with the tartness from the apples.

 Ingredient Notes and Substitutions

 - Gluten free flour: My favorite gluten free flour blend is Bob's Red Mill 1 to 1 flour.
 I use this flour in every recipe unless otherwise noted.
 If you are using a different blend, make sure it contains xanthan gum.
 And, if you are not following a gluten free diet, you should be able to substitute AP flour.

 - Applesauce: Make sure you're using pure, unsweetened applesauce.
 We don't want any added ingredients here.